-Yes Improve No Improvement Safety and Security of Buildings and Grounds School Exterior and Play Areas Security All areas of school buildings & grounds are accessible to patrolling security vehicles There is a central alarm system in the school.
-If yes, describe: High-risk areas (office, cafeteria, computer room, music room, shops, labs are protected by high security locks and an alarm system Unused areas of the school can be closed off during after school activities There is two-way communication between: Classroom and main office Duty stations and main office Re-locatable classrooms and main office Students are restricted from loitering in corridors, hallways, stairwells & restrooms Students are issued identification badges There are written regulations restricting student access to school grounds & buildings There is a schedule for maintenance for checking lights, locks/hardware, storage sheds, portable classrooms The school ground is free from graffiti, trash and/or debris
+Yes Improve No Improvement School Exterior and Play Areas Security All areas of school buildings & grounds are accessible to patrolling security vehicles.
+V 1 NI.
+1 · · · · · · · · · · · · · · · · · · · Yes Improve No Improvement There is a central alarm systems in the school.
+If yes, describe: Yes Improve No Improvement High-risk areas (office, cafeteria, computer room, music room, shops, labs are protected by high security locks and an alarm system.
+Yes Improve No Improvement Unused areas of the school can be closed off during after school 100 mprovo Improvement activities.
+Vaa lana manana Nia luna mana a mana mat Yes Improve No Improvement There is a two-way communication between: Classroom and main office Duty stations and main office Re-locatable classrooms and main office Yes Improve No Improvement Students are restricted from loitering in corridors, hallways, stairwells restrooms.
+Vaa lana mana Nia luna manana mana mat Yes Improve No Improvement Students are issued identification badges.
+Yes Improve No Improvement There are written regulations restricting student access to school grounds and buildings.
+Yes Improve No Improvement There is a schedule for maintenance for checking lights 1-111 locks/hardware, storage, sheds, portable classrooms.
+Voc Improvo No Improvement Yes Improve No Improvement The school ground is free from graffiti, trash and/or debris

-Yes Improve No Improvement Safety and Security of Buildings and Grounds School Interior The entrance lobby is visible from the main office Visitors are required to sign in Proper identification is required of vendors, repairmen, etc. Visitors are issued ID cards or badges Full and part-time staff, including bus drivers, are issued ID cards or other identification Friends, relatives or non-custodial parents are required to have written permission to pick up a student from school Students are required to have written permission to leave school during school hours Lighting The hallways are properly lighted Bathrooms are properly lighted Bathrooms are supervised by staff Stairwells are properly lighted Switches and controls are properly located and protected Access to electrical panels is restricted The possibility of lower energy consumption and high lighting levels with more efficient light sources has been explored Doors Faculty members are required to lock classrooms upon leaving Multiple entries to the building are controlled and supervised Doors accessing internal courtyards are securely locked Mechanical rooms and other hazardous storage areas are kept locked The school maintains a record of all maintenance on doors, windows, lockers or other areas of the school Signage Exit signs are clearly visible and pointing in the correct direction
+Yes Yes Yes Yes Yes Yes Improve Improve Improve Improve Improve No No No No No Improvement Improvement Improvement Improvement Improvement Improvement Improvement School Interior The entrance lobby is visible from the main office Visitors are required to sign in Proper identification is required of vendors, repairmen Visitors are issued Identification cards or badges Full and part-time staff, including bus drivers are issued Identification cards or other identification friends, relatives or non-custodial parents are required to have Written permission to pick up a student from school Students are required to have written permission to leave school during school hours.
+Yes Yes Yes Yes Yes Yes Yes Improve Improve Improve Improve Improve Improve No No No No No No Improvement Improvement Improvement Improvement Improvement Improvement Improvement Lighting: The hallways are properly lighted.
+Bathrooms are properly lighted.
+Bathrooms are supervised by staff.
+Stairwells are properly lit.
+Switches and controls are properly located and protected Access to electrical panels is restricted The possibility of lower energy consumption and high lighting levels with more efficient light sources has been explored.
+Yes Yes Yes Yes Improve Improve Improve Improve No No No No Improvement Improvement Improvement Improvement Doors Faculty members are required to lock classrooms upon leaving Multiple entries to the building are controlled and supervised.
+Doors accessing internal courtyards are securely locked Mechanical rooms and other hazardous storage areas are kept locked The school maintains a record of all maintenance on doors, windows, lockers or other areas of the school Signage: Yes Improve No Improvement Exit signs are clearly visible and pointing in the correct direction